Designing a story sharing app for queer communities

 Tools: Figma, FigJam

-So what’s the problem?
+What’s the problem?

 Young queer individuals face significant barriers to healthy sexual development due to inadequate or harmful sexual education in schools, often compounded by a lack of supportive queer role models.
 This leaves them feeling isolated and ill-equipped to navigate their identities and sexual experiences.
 The absence of inclusive educational resources and safe community spaces contributes to misinformation and negative stigmas, hindering their ability to form healthy relationships and access essential resources.